TheNamec/fsuae-amiga-themes/documentation/README.md

 TheNamec FS-UAE Themes are designed to be easy to pick up for everyone, being them FS-UAE newcomers or skilled users: please read this guide carefully for a quick start.

-Please carefully read `Software requirements`, `Installation` and `F.A.Q.`sections before asking for support.
+Please refer to `Software requirements`, `Installation` and `F.A.Q.` sections before asking for support.

 [3.1] SOFTWARE REQUIREMENTS
 ---------------------------